mnocerino23/Michael-Nocerino-Data-Science-Portfolio/README.md

 2. Major League Baseball Player Salary Prediction

 Personal project in which I explore player stats with the goal of building models to predict player worth (in millions) for pitchers and hitters in Major League Baseball.
-Cleaned two datasets, one with pitcher stats and one with position players (hitting stats), in Pandas and created visualizations in Seaborn to understand the distributions of various stats throughout the league in addition to the features that correlate with high salary.
+Cleaned two datasets, one with pitcher stats and one with position player hitting stats, in Pandas and created visualizations in Seaborn to understand the distributions of various stats throughout the league in addition to the features that correlate with high salary.
 I trained machine learning models with Scikit-Learn and TensorFlow to predict player salary for position players, pitchers, starting pitchers, and relief pitchers utilizing multivariate linear, ridge, lasso, decision tree and neural network regression techniques.
-Utilized techniques such as recursive feature elimination, cross validation, hyper tuning of model parameters with grid search, and data normalization.
+Utilized techniques such as cross validation and tuning of model parameters with grid search.

 ![salary vs age](https://user-images.githubusercontent.com/81653555/183914933-a449e935-93e6-4801-a2ec-2cc8792291e0.JPG)
 ![Salary](https://user-images.githubusercontent.com/81653555/183914974-ee6d54e1-036c-4259-8dd4-f381e4abbb7e.JPG)